prometheus/test-infra/README.md

 -v ZONE:$ZONE -v CLUSTER_NAME:$CLUSTER_NAME -f components/prow/cluster.yaml
 ```
 - Add all required tokens as k8s secrets.
-  * hmac is used when verifying requests from github.
+  * hmac is used when verifying requests from GitHub.
-  * oauth is used when sending requests to the github api.
+  * oauth is used when sending requests to the GitHub API.
   * gke auth is used when scaling up and down the cluster.
+  * circleci token is used to download artifacts from CircleCI.

 ```
 ./prombench gke resource apply -a $AUTH_FILE -v ZONE:$ZONE -v CLUSTER_NAME:$CLUSTER_NAME \
 -f components/prow/manifests/secrets.yaml \
 -v HMAC_TOKEN="$(printf $HMAC_TOKEN | base64 -w 0)" \
 -v OAUTH_TOKEN="$(printf $OAUTH_TOKEN | base64 -w 0)" \
 -v GKE_AUTH="$(cat $AUTH_FILE | base64 -w 0)"
+-v CIRCLECI_TOKEN="$(printf $CIRCLECI_TOKEN | base64 -w 0)"
 ```

 - Deploy the [nginx-ingress-controller](https://github.com/kubernetes/ingress-nginx) which will be used to access all public components.